darius/traitor/la-rouchefoucauld-maxims.md

 27. We are often vain about even the most criminal passions; but envy is a passion too timid and ashamed to dare avowal.

+28. Jealousy is in some way fair and reasonable, since it tries to conserve a good belonging to us, or that we believe ours; contrarily envy is a fury that can't stand others' good.

+29. Our evil deeds do not attract to us so much persecution and hate as do our good qualities.

+30. We have more strength than will; and it's often to excuse ourselves that we deem things impossible.

+31. Had we no failings, we'd not take such pleasure in spotting them in others.

+32. Jealousy is nurtured in doubts, and becomes fury, or ends, on passing from doubt to certainty.

 *(Removed after the first edition:)*